 Your employees can make use of a company gym without any tax implications, whether it is provided free or at a subsidised price.
 You can also provide healthy food in a company canteen.
 However, if you pay for a fitness club membership or provide a dining card there is a taxable benefit.
-You can provide taxfree annual health checks and eye tests (where an employee is required to use a computer), and there is no taxable benefit if you provide (or reimburse the cost of) coronavirus antigen tests.
+You can provide tax-free annual health checks and eye tests (where an employee is required to use a computer).